 5G Network support?

-So with that said, I’d say 5G is still one of the features that makes a device premium.
+So with that said, I’d say 5G is still one of the features that make a device premium.
 And obviously, 5G isn’t everywhere just yet and with Huawei being banned from operating in multiple regions across the globe, this has slowed the progress of this network in many regions.

 And the advantage of the 5th generation network is very evident because this helps make Internet connection faster than expected which is the basis of the network in the first place.

-I’d really say 5G which is synonymous to Speed is still one of the cool things to have on a smartphone however that definitely affects the price point of the device in every sense possible because with more feature comes more price tag.
+I’d really say 5G which is synonymous with Speed is still one of the cool things to have on a smartphone however that definitely affects the price point of the device in every sense possible because with more feature comes more price tag.